yaokuan/yaokuan.github.io/_posts/2018-05-05-CAP-Theorem.md

 ### Introduction

-> AP is the theorem foundation of distribution system.
+> CAP is the theorem foundation of distribution system.
 It is impossible for a web service to provide the three following guarantees : Consistency, Availability and Partition-tolerance.